manokara/bencode-rs/README.md

 ### Enable JSON serialization

-The library has a `json` feature (not yet released) that uses [nanoserde] to convert Values to and from JSON, which might be useful in some use cases.
+The library has a `json` feature that uses [nanoserde] to convert Values to and from JSON, which might be useful in some use cases.
 Add the feature to the `features` list of the crate definition above, like:

 ```
 bencode = { ..., features = ["json"] }